PROMOTING YOUR WRITING

 Keep a blog where you post information about your writing and the writing process.
 Blogger and Wordpress are popular blog publishing services.
 I use Blogger at dharlanwilson.blogspot.com.
 Increasingly, authors simply use their blogs as websites.

 Keep a list of contacts, ranging from friends and family to editors and readers, to whom you send press releases and updates about your writing.
 Over the last five years, I have amassed a list of thousands of people, and I'm constantly adding more people to the pool.
 In addition to contacting them via email, I also snailmail promotional postcards whenever I have a new book come out.

 Ask local bookstores and libraries to stock your books.

 Set up book readings and signings at bookstores and libraries.
 (NOTE: Some bookstores and libraries will be more receptive than others.
 And some will be better venues than others.
-I have done book readings/signings at places where three people have attended and where 100 people have attended.)
+I have done book readings/signings at places where three people have attended and where hundreds of people have attended.)

 Depending upon your genre, attend conferences and conventions.
 As I mainly write science fiction, fantasy and horror, I have attended Horrorfind, the Science Fiction Research Association's Annual Convention, the World Fantasy Convention and the World Horror Convention as well as the more "literary"-minded AWP conference.
 These are just a few.
 Nationwide there are hundreds of conventions held every year.